MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     All tests should pass, confirming that the refactored code maintains the expected behavior.

-1. Document the performance improvements.
+    The output should look similar to the following:

+    ```plaintext
+    Restore complete (0.6s)
+      ContosoOnlineStore succeeded (0.6s) → C:\Users\cahowd\Desktop\GHCopilotEx10LabApps\ContosoOnlineStore\bin\Debug\net9.0\ContosoOnlineStore.dll
+      ContosoOnlineStore.Tests succeeded (0.2s) → bin\Debug\net9.0\ContosoOnlineStore.Tests.dll
+    [xUnit.net 00:00:00.00] xUnit.net VSTest Adapter v2.4.5+1caef2f33e (64-bit .NET 9.0.9)
+    [xUnit.net 00:00:02.94]   Discovering: ContosoOnlineStore.Tests
+    [xUnit.net 00:00:03.02]   Discovered:  ContosoOnlineStore.Tests
+    [xUnit.net 00:00:03.02]   Starting:    ContosoOnlineStore.Tests
+    [xUnit.net 00:00:03.18]   Finished:    ContosoOnlineStore.Tests
+      ContosoOnlineStore.Tests test succeeded (4.7s)

+    Test summary: total: 16, failed: 0, succeeded: 16, skipped: 0, duration: 4.7s
+    Build succeeded in 7.0s
+    ```

-    Use GitHub Copilot to help document the changes.
-Submit this prompt in Chat:
+1. Ask GitHub Copilot to help analyze the performance improvements.

+    For example, enter the following prompt in the Chat view:

     ```text
-    Help me create a summary of the performance optimizations implemented in this ContosoOnlineStore project.
-Include before/after metrics and the main optimization strategies used.
+    Compare the baseline_metrics.txt and optimized_metrics.txt files.
+Summarize the performance improvements achieved through the optimizations.
+Review the codebase and calculate the time associated with simulated delays for each performance test.
+Subtract the time associated with simulated delays from the performance data and summarize the impact of code optimizations.
     ```

-    Create a performance improvement report that includes:

-    - Baseline vs. optimized performance metrics
-    - Key optimization techniques applied
-    - Areas of most significant improvement
-    - Recommendations for future enhancements
+1. Take a minute to review the (performance improvements) analysis generated by GitHub Copilot.

+    The analysis should highlight the specific performance improvements achieved through the optimizations, excluding the impact of simulated delays.
+This provides a clearer picture of the effectiveness of the code changes.

+1. Optional - If you ran the detailed performance benchmark suite at the start of this exercise and saved the results, you can run the detailed performance benchmark again and have GitHub Copilot compare the results.

+    To run the detailed performance benchmarks, execute the following command in the Visual Studio Code terminal:

+    ```bash
+    dotnet run -c Release -- benchmark
+    ```

+    Ask GitHub Copilot to help you review the BenchmarkDotNet reports.

 The testing and verification process confirms that your performance optimization efforts have been successful.
-The ContosoOnlineStore application now demonstrates significantly improved performance while maintaining its functional requirements and architectural integrity.
+The ContosoOnlineStore application now demonstrates improved performance while maintaining its functional requirements and architectural integrity.

-Through this exercise, you've learned how to use GitHub Copilot as a powerful tool for performance analysis and optimization, demonstrating the value of AI-assisted development in addressing complex performance challenges.

 ## Summary